 Paroli is attractive because, with each bet, you are only using £1 (or one unit) from your own budget; every higher bet uses money you have won from the casino.
 The resulting third consecutive win covers all losses and delivers a profit.

 You don't need to worry about exceeding casino limits as the rise is slow and modest.
 The flat betting structure also ensures that your budget will last; you don’t need lots of money to follow this strategy.
 For this reason, Paroli particularly appeals to cautious players or those who are just starting out.
+It is also important to note that this system, like any other European roulette betting systems mentioned here, does not guarantee a profit and can be risky.

 When choosing the right strategy for you, consider the minimum and maximum table amounts as this may preclude specific systems.
 Your available budget and attitude to risk will also be essential factors.